mohammedadelabu/jekalo-app-backend/README.md

 This is a JEKALO app.
-A simple CRUD app that can enable users to be created, gotten and deleted.
+A simple CRUD app that can enable users to be created, read and deleted.

 ## 1. I Implemented this app using MongoDB